Call 1.833.266.7900

 = Adjusted Financial Need

 The Expected Family Contribution (EFC) is the amount of money that the family is expected to contribute to the total cost of college.
 The EFC is computed by using family financial data submitted on the financial aid application form(s) submitted.
-By gaining your EFC, you can estimate how much your family will be expected to contribute for the year.
+By knowing your EFC, you can estimate how much your family will be expected to contribute for the year.

-Copyright © 2017 Brightcollegeplanning - All Rights Reserved.
+Copyright © 2023 Brightcollegeplanning - All Rights Reserved.

 Powered by GoDaddy